 -- "I Hate The War" (written by Greg Goldberg, on The Ballet's Mattachine!)

-Last Thursday, ICCC's number of US troops killed in Iraq since the start of the illegal war was 4397.
-Tonight?
-It remains 4397, three away from 4400.
+Last week, ICCC's number of US troops killed in Iraq since the start of the illegal war was 4487.
+Tonight it's [PDF format warning] 4487.
+Here's the screen snap:

 The e-mail address for this site is firstname.lastname@example.org.